 Yes, at your county elections office.

 Under the election law passed last year, county elections staff have to give you your mail ballot on the spot, if you show up to apply for one.
-(Of course, the ballots have to actually be finalized and ready; if you go right now, there is no ballot to give you.)
+Contact your elections office in advance to make sure the ballots are available, because a few places are still finalizing their ballots and getting all their materials.

 At the elections office, you can fill out (or hand over) a mail ballot application; the elections staff process it and give you your mail ballot; and you can fill it out and return it right then and there, if you want.
 You can essentially vote early and in person: Request, receive, fill out, and submit your mail ballot, all in one trip.